jbuonagurio/proj.xll/README.md

 Usage
 -----

-To display the PROJ.4 library version:
+To display the PROJ library version:

 ```
 =PROJ.VERSION()